Raghunath Vinayak Dhulekar: Career

 Pandit Raghunath Dhulekar was a practicing pleader prominent in civil and revenue matters at the District court, Jhansi and later in the Divisional Court, Jhansi.
 Babu Narayan Das Shrivastava, notable pleader and a social leader of Bundelkhand region was his associate during his early days at District Court, Jhansi.

 From 1920 to 1925, he published the Hindi newspapers Swaraja Prapti and Free India.
 As a result of his involvement with the India freedom movement, Dhulekar was arrested by British forces in 1925.

-In 1937, he was elected as Congressman for the Uttar Pradesh Legislative Assembly.
+In 1937, he was elected as Congressman for the Uttar Pradesh Legislative Assembly.The support by leading public figure of Lucknow ,Chaubey Mukta Prasad ,helped him sail through the election.

 From 1937 to 1944, he was imprisoned for continuing to participate with the freedom movement.
 In 1946, he presented a bill to establish Hindi as India's national language.
 The bill was passed and ruled that Hindi would become the nation's official language in 1965.
 However, Hindi was never made the national language as a result of the Anti-Hindi agitations of Tamil Nadu.